EDUC 102 - Integrated Field Experience: Diversity, 0 credits.

 Frequency: Every Year - First Semester

-EDUC 376 - Methods of Teaching in English, 4 credits.
+EDUC 376 - Comm Arts Lit Teaching Methods, 4 credits.

-Prospective English teachers examine current theories and practices in language arts, identify and use strategies for planning, organizing, managing and instructing in the language arts classroom, and study and evaluate print and nonprint texts.
-Reflecting on this study and experience, students develop their own theories and increase their competency for teaching language arts.
+Students seeking the Communication Arts & Literature licensure will examine current theories and practices in Communication Arts & Literature classrooms, identify and use strategies for planning, organizing, managing and instructing in the Communication Arts & Literature classroom, and study and evaluate print and nonprint texts.
+Reflecting on this study and experience, students develop their own theories and increase their competency for teaching Communication Arts & Literature.
 A clinical experience is included.
+Students must earn a B- to advance to student teaching.
 Prerequisites: Admission into the Teacher Education Program.
 Minimum GPA: 2.75

 Frequency: Every Year - Second Semester